Homeless man charged with fighting with Scranton officers

 The fight happened after Thomas tried to push away an officer who was attempting to speak with him after police made a traffic stop in the store's parking lot, according to arrest papers.

-During the incident, several display racks and shelving units were knocked over, and a bucket of dirty mop water was overturned, requiring the store to be shut down, police said.
+During the incident, several display racks and shelf units were knocked over, and a bucket of dirty mop water was overturned, requiring the store to be shut down, police said.

 Thomas was arraigned by Magisterial District Judge John Pesota and held in Lackawanna County Prison on $20,000 bail pending a preliminary hearing 11 a.m.
 July 9.